-State laws regulate the institution of marriage, which includes annulment and certain restrictions on who may get married.
-Every state has a list of conditions that disqualify a couple from getting married, including blood relations and bigamy.
+State laws regulate the institution of marriage.
+These laws regulate legal processes like civil annulments and divorces.
+They also place certain restrictions on who may get married.
+Every state has a list of conditions that disqualify a couple from getting married.
+These conditions include prohibitions against incestuous or bigamous marriages.

 Same-Sex Marriage in Arizona